muhammadfarhan26/Beyblade-X-League/README.md

 - **Battle Simulator**: Simulate battles between players' Beyblades with dynamic animations and statistics.
 - **Custom Beyblade Creator**: Customize Beyblades by selecting different parts (blades, discs, drivers) and colors.
 - **Dark Mode Support**: Toggle between light and dark themes for better readability.
+- **Track player rankings, match results, and statistics**
+- **View detailed player and Beyblade performance analytics**
+- **Live stream Beyblade battles directly from mobile devices**
+- **Responsive design for desktop and mobile use**

+## Live Mobile Streaming

+The app now includes a feature to live stream Beyblade battles directly from your mobile device without requiring any app installation:

+1. Navigate to the "Live Stream" tab in the application
+2. Scan the QR code with your mobile phone camera
+3. Open the link in your mobile browser
+4. Allow camera permissions when prompted
+5. Position your phone to capture the Beyblade battle
+6. The stream will appear automatically on the main screen

+### Technical Details

+- Uses WebRTC for peer-to-peer streaming
+- Works in modern browsers (Chrome, Safari, Firefox)
+- Low latency for real-time viewing
+- Camera can be flipped between front and back
+- Audio can be toggled on/off

 ## Technologies Used